tychospadaro/Projects/README.md

 # Need to be converted from Python 2 to 3, & from "simpleGUI" to Tkinter
-solved_projects.txt - list of links to assignments & CodeSkulptor "saves" guess_the_number.py - guess a number within a range. rpslS.py - Rock, Paper, Scissors, Lizard, Spock
+solved_projects.txt - list of links to assignments & CodeSkulptor "saves" guess_the_number.py - guess a number within a range. pong.py - the classic pong
+rpslS.py - Rock, Paper, Scissors, Lizard, Spock stopwatch_game - stop the watch at an even tenth of a second.

 UpdateHTML:
 update_print.py - A program which reads in an html file with documentation for